JENNIFER SUZOR - Lead Trainer

-Jennifer Suzor is an experienced Mediator and Trainer based in Windsor, Ontario.
-She is an Accredited Family, Child Protection and Elder Mediator.
+Jennifer Suzor is an experienced and Accredited Family, Child Protection and Elder Mediator and Trainer based in Windsor, Ontario.
+She is also a recognized Mediator on the Saskatchewan Early Resolution roster.
 Having practiced family law at all levels of the Court from 1988 to 2021, she experienced first hand how difficult that system can be for families.
 She now focuses only on mediation.
 She is committed to training family mediators and is a frequent speaker at conferences.
-As the co-developer of Insightful Mediation Training, soon to be renamed INSIGHTful Mediation Training, she has trained throughout Southwestern Ontario and most recently in Winnipeg, Manitoba.
-Currently courses are expanding to Kingston and Sault Ste.
-Marie.
-Jennifer also teaches the Advanced Mediation Course at York University.
-Jennifer has also taught the conflict resolution course at Windsor Law School.
+As the co-developer of Insightful Mediation Training, soon to be renamed INSIGHTful Mediation Training, she has trained throughout Canada and now, via the online platform made available due to the pandemic, for many individuals across the country.
+Previously, Jennifer also developed and taught the Advanced Mediation Course at York University and is a frequent lecturer at Windsor Law School.

 People who have taken this training consistently rate Jennifer’s training ability at 100% effective in what she does.
 Many have commented that the experience of training was “life changing”.